yotamdery/causal-inference-clinical-trial/README.md

 ## 🖥️ Files

 - `main.ipynb` — Full notebook with code, visualizations, and SHAP analysis
-- `PhaseV_Causal_Inference_Deck_Updated.pptx` — Slide deck for presentation
 - `simulated_data.csv` — Input dataset (assumed to be provided)

 ---

-## 📬 Contact

-For any follow-up or explanation, please reach out via GitHub or LinkedIn.